 Students are also required to write a term paper during the semester.
-The paper is expected to be between 10-12 pages, typed and double-spaced., The paper should follow the format guidelines of the journal American Anthropologist.
+The paper is expected to be 6000 words, typed and double-spaced., The paper should follow the format guidelines of the journal American Anthropologist.
 On a topic of your choice but approved ahead of time.
 Detailed directions and a list of suggested topics will be forthcoming next week.
-To facilitate your paper writing, students are expected to submit a brief proposal, outlining the paper topic and key sources.
-The paper is worth 20 % of the final grade.
+Students are expected to submit a brief proposal (4% of your grade) to facilitate your paper writing, outlining the paper topic and critical sources.
+The paper is worth 16 % of the final grade.

 Because of the discussion-oriented nature of the class, students will be graded on the quality of class participation.
-Participation is a constructive activity, which means that you must not only have interesting and useful things to contribute to the discussion but also remain sensitive to others in the classroom.
+Participation is a constructive activity, which means you must have interesting and useful things to contribute to the discussion and remain sensitive to others in the classroom.
 Being disrespectful of other opinions or hogging the spotlight is just as bad as not saying anything.
-Your participation grade is worth 20 points (40% of your final grade), this is not a trivial component of the course.
+Your participation grade is worth 20 points (20% of your final grade); this is not a trivial component of the course.

-Because real participation remains such an unusual component of most college classrooms, I should add here that "participation" and "discussion" are not unstructured activities.
-Rather, much of the discussion is guided either by discussion questions provided to accompany readings and periodic small-group, in-class discussions of particular topics.
+Because actual participation remains an unusual component of most college classrooms, I should add that "participation" and "discussion" are not unstructured activities.
+Rather, much of the discussion is guided by questions provided to accompany readings or periodic small-group, in-class discussions of particular topics.